 Suitable for: day-cares, playgroups, schools

 The tea towels are 100% cotton in a large size (50x70cm) available in standard white or a new ‘natural look’ cotton tea towel, which is priced the same as the standard white cotton but has more of a linen look.
-For an extra cost the tea towels are also available in hemp, linen and line/cotton.
+For an extra cost the tea towels are also available in linen and line/cotton.
 The cotton tea towels are quite stiff initially (as all new tea towels can be) but soften with use.

 The design process

-An entire class could easily do their drawings in a day as part of an art lesson, or a parent can take children aside before/after school to do their drawings so as not to interfere with learning.
+An entire class could easily do their drawings as part of an art lesson, or a parent can take children aside before/after school to do their drawings so as not to interfere with learning.
 Pictures can be taken home by families to complete, but this creates an extra layer of hassle for the organiser to make sure they come back to school.

 Borders are included in the cost and there are many different designs to choose from.
 You can even customise your own and include text such as details about the school or teachers.

 You are now able to order single-design, full colour digital print tea-towels for $16.50 each with no minimum order.
 This means that each child in the school can do their own unique full colour painting or picture and have it printed on a tea-towel.
 It is recommended that the sale price is $25 (with a $8.50 profit).